 Instructions

-For the lemon cake:
+For the Lemon Cake:

 - Preheat the oven to 350°F (175°C).
 Line a 9×5-inch loaf pan with parchment paper or grease with oil.

-- In a small bowl, whisk together the gluten-free flour, baking powder, and salt.
+- In a medium bowl, whisk together the flour, baking powder, and salt.
 Set aside.

-- Pour the batter into a 9×5-inch loaf pan lined with parchment paper.
+- Pour the batter into the prepared loaf pan.

-For the lemon drizzle:
+For the Lemon Drizzle:

 - You can drizzle the cake when warm or fully cooled.
 If drizzled when warm, the glaze will melt into the cake a bit.
 If drizzled when cool, the glaze will form a thick white drizzle, similar to the photos in this post.